nathan-nguyen/console-color/README.md

 - `ConcurrentModificationException`: While looping through collections to serialize data, if that collection is updated by another thread, it throws `ConcurrentModificationException`.
 Disabled background thread, broadcast step takes average of 2ms (Measured on 2025-03-28).

+### ModelManager

+- Models are being processed in parallel.
+This causes race condition when 2 models are trying to move into the same position.
+- Disable parallel processing to benchmark the performance and improvement of each step.

+### HitboxManager

+- Hitbox is draw using `model.posX`, `model.posY`, `model.hitboxHeight` and `model.hitboxWidth`.
+- Position (`model.posX`, `model.posY`) presents top left corner of hitbox rectangle.

 ## How to benchmark performance

 1. Delete save file `last_checkpoint.dat`.
-2. Increase `Config.RENDER_RANGE` to force all chunks to be processed.
+2. Increase `ModelChunk.CHUNK_HEIGHT` and `ModelChunk.CHUNK_WIDTH` to force all models to be processed (by being in 1 chunk).
 3. Start server and start 1 client.
 4. Record the measurement.

-## Hitbox
+## Improvements

-- Hitbox is draw using `model.posX`, `model.posY`, `model.hitboxHeight` and `model.hitboxWidth`.
-- Position (`model.posX`, `model.posY`) presents top left corner of hitbox rectangle.
+### Future improvements

+- Fix bugs and remove try / catch or move try / catch in proper positions.
+- Improve HitboxManager - isValid method with moving vector.
+- Make ModelManager abstract, separate into ClientModelManager and ServerModelManager.
+- Use netty for network.
+- Review the use of `parallelStream`, measure the performance.

+### Past Improvements

+- Divided ModelManager into chunks.
+- Broadcast data to client asynchronously.
+- Use better serializer (i.e Kryo, ...).
+Issue with Java serializer: When object's attributes are updated while object is serialized, this caused serialized data to be corrupted.